 - i.
 The IP address used here is an example and a value within the range of allowable IP addresses in your network may need to be used.
-The DOS command ipconfig with display the IP address of the Windows-based host machine. - ii.
-The ARP table on the PC must have at least one IP address defined other than its own.
+The DOS command ipconfig with display the IP address of the Windowsbased host machine. - ii.
+For the ARP command to work on Windows 95, the ARP table on the PC must have at least one IP address defined other than its own.

-2. Type ARP - a at the DOS command prompt to verify that there is at least one entry in the ARP table.
+2. If you are using Windows 95, type ARP -A at the DOS command prompt to verify that there is at least one entry in the ARP table.
 If the local machine is the only entry, ping another IP address on your network to build a new entry in the ARP table; the IP address must be a host other than the machine on which you are working.
 Once there is at least one additional entry in the ARP table, use the following command to ARP an IP address to the unit:

+'''

-arp -s 192.168.0.97 00-20-4a-xx-xx-xx
+arp -s 192.168.0.97 00-20-4a-xx-xx

+'''